- Explore the three great pyramids of Giza

 Day 8: Go on a Safari Tour & Enjoy a Bedouin Dinner

-Continue your exploration of the Siwa Oasis area.
-You'll see the Shali Fortress, exploring the ruins of a 13th-century mud-brick fortress.
+Continue your exploration of the Siwa Oasis area today with a visit to the Shali Fortress, exploring the ruins of a 13th-century mud-brick fortress.
 Once home to hundreds of people, it offers glorious oasis views.
 Then embark on a safari adventure, traveling through the desert in a 4x4 vehicle.
 Venture into petrified forests, see fossilized seashells, explore sand dunes, and swim in lakes and springs.
 You'll end the day with a traditional Bedouin dinner and sleep in Siwa.

 Day 9: Transfer from Siwa to Cairo & Dine in the City

-Today you'll make your way back to Cairo from Siwa, with a few stops along the way, depending on your guide and your particular interests.
+Today you'll make your way back to Cairo from Siwa, with a few stops along the way, depending on your interests.
 After check-in at your hotel in the capital city, you can explore the city once more, taking time to visit museums, go shopping, sample Egyptian cuisine, or simply enjoy sunset views over the Nile River on your last night in the country.

 After breakfast, you'll make your way to Cairo International Airport for your flight home.
 Safe travels!